magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 }
 ```

-The most issue is that the Multidimensional Arrays will results memory fragmentation.
+The most issue is that the Multidimensional Arrays will result memory fragmentation.
 When iterating the array we have to jump to another location to read or write that data, and that results probably a cache miss which means that we're wasting time fetching data from RAM.

 One of the most feasible thing you can do is just store them in a single dimensional array:
 ```cpp